duyilemi/netflix-clone/README.md

 A full-stack website where customers can pay a monthly subscription fee to access site's premium features

 Accepting payments online can seem like a daunting task, with considerations such as security, conversion rates and tax, there is a lot to consider.
-In this project, we'll use firebase stripe extension to simplify the process of taking subscription payments online and how we can exclusively provide paying customers access to premium content.
+In this project, we'll implement firebase stripe extension to simplify the process of taking subscription payments online and how we can exclusively provide paying customers access to premium content.

 ## Getting Started